-In order to receive the services supplied by PayPal and First Data Merchant Services, this Merchant Declaration and Agreement shall be agreed and signed by you as the Merchant and dated on the day of signature:
+In order to receive the services supplied by PayPal and First Data Merchant Services, you shall agree to the terms of this Merchant Declaration and Agreement

 1.1 All capitalized terms not defined herein shall have the meaning set out in the Braintree Agreement.

 2. Provision of the Services Under the Agreements